Citrus Vanilla Panna Cotta on Oat Granola Base with Dried Fruit and Apple Compote

 Home Cook Recipe: A viewer or guest of the show, who may not be a professional cook, provided this recipe.
 The Food Network Kitchen have not tested this recipe and therefore cannot make representation as to the results.

-Recipe courtesy Christopher Schmidt, Acworth, Georgia, Dessert Category grand prize
+Recipe courtesy of Christopher Schmidt, Acworth, Georgia, Dessert Category grand prize